 If you have one Active Directory domain, or if all of your Active Directory domains share inbound and outbound trust relationships, the best option is to use Integrated Windows Authentication.
+However, if you want to control authentication based on User-Agent, use must use multiple realm authentication.

-If you have multiple realms and authentication is a requirement, you must use the multiple realm option.
-For details, including a discussion of policy application limits, see Multiple realm authentication, page 198.
+If you have multiple realms and user authentication is a requirement, you must use the multiple realm option.
+For details, including a discussion of policy application limits, see Multiple realm authentication, page 200.